unibe-geodata-modelling/2021-crime-danger-zone/README.md

   - &#9745; Street weights (i.e. the combination between density and class) from Chicago
   - &#9745; Population density of 2018 from Chicago

+  With the limitation of data size, if need, you can contact to me to require them.
+Or you can find them in public sources.

 # Results
 ![image](https://user-images.githubusercontent.com/43073850/236676978-d66878d0-c592-4e85-a157-6d2614346b24.png)
 As this figure shows, the association between 'street weight' and 'number of commerical land use' is around 0.26.
 For others, there is not clear association.